arskom/spyne/doc/source/comparison.rst

 -----

-The Ladon project has almost the same goals and same approach to the rpc-related issues as rpclib.
+The Ladon project has almost the same goals and same approach to the rpc-related issues as spyne.

 Discussion thread: https://answers.launchpad.net/ladon/+question/171664

-* Supports JsonWSP protocol, which rpclib does not support.
+* Supports JsonWSP protocol, which spyne does not support.
     The main motive for designing JSON-WSP was the need for a JSON-based RPC protocol with a service description specification with built-in service / method documentation.
 * Supports both Python 2 and Python 3.
 * Auto-generates human-readable API documentation.
-  (example: http://ladonize.org/python-demos/AlbumService) In Rpclib, you need to do with the ugliness of a raw wsdl document.
+  (example: http://ladonize.org/python-demos/AlbumService) In Spyne, you need to do with the ugliness of a raw wsdl document.
 * Does not support ZeroMQ.
 * Uses standard python tools for xml parsing which is good for pure-python deployments.
-Rpclib uses lxml, due to its excellent namespace support and speed.
-So Rpclib-based solutions are easier to develop and faster to work with but more difficult to deploy.
+Spyne uses lxml, due to its excellent namespace support and speed.
+So Spyne-based solutions are easier to develop and faster to work with but more difficult to deploy.
 * Does not do input validation for SOAP.
 * Does not support events.